mdhabibi/Variational_AutoEncoders/README.md

-# Variational AutoEncoders (VAEs)
+# Variational AutoEncoders (VAEs) with Keras

-This repository contains implementations of various Variational AutoEncoder (VAE) models using the Keras deep learning framework.
-The models are applied to different datasets and feature diverse architectures to explore and demonstrate the potential of VAEs in the fields of neural compression and generative modeling.
+This repository offers a collection of notebooks implementing various Variational AutoEncoder (VAE) architectures using the Keras deep learning framework.
+These implementations span multiple datasets and offer insights into the capabilities of VAEs for tasks such as neural compression and generative modeling.

-# End-to-End $\beta$-VAE_MNIST
-$\beta$-Variational Autoencoder of MNIST in Keras
+---

+## $\beta$-VAE with MNIST Dataset

-The provided script includes the required code for creating, training, and evaluating a **$\beta$-Variational Autoencoder ($\beta$-VAE)** using the MNIST dataset.
-The MNIST dataset comprises grayscale images of handwritten digits ranging from `0` to `9`, each with dimensions of `28` by `28` pixels.
-The **Keras** framework was employed in this project.
+This notebook provides a complete pipeline for building, training, and evaluating a $\beta$-Variational Autoencoder ($\beta$-VAE) applied to the MNIST dataset.
+The MNIST dataset consists of grayscale images of handwritten digits (`0` to `9`), each having dimensions of `28x28` pixels.

-# End-to-End $\beta$-VAE_CIFAR10
-$\beta$-Variational Autoencoder of CIFAR10 in Keras
+### Technologies Used
+- Framework: Keras

+---

+## $\beta$-VAE with CIFAR-10 Dataset

-The provided script includes the required code for creating, training, and evaluating a **$\beta$-Variational Autoencoder ($\beta$-VAE)** using the CIFAR10 dataset.
-The CIFAR-10 dataset consists of 60,000 `32x32` color images in `10` classes, with `6000` images per class.
-Our primary aim is to train a VAE to encode these images into a lower-dimensional latent space, and then reconstruct the original images from this encoded representation.
-The notebook also delves into the evaluation of the trained model, comparing the original and reconstructed images for a comprehensive understanding of the model's performance.
-The **Keras** framework was employed in this project.
+In this notebook, you'll find the necessary code for creating, training, and assessing a $\beta$-VAE on the CIFAR-10 dataset.
+The CIFAR-10 dataset contains 60,000 color images of `32x32` pixels, distributed across `10` different classes, each with `6000` images.
+The primary goal is to employ VAEs for encoding these images into a lower-dimensional latent space and then reconstructing them.
+The notebook also evaluates the model by comparing the original and reconstructed images.

-# beta-VAE-STL10
-Variational Autoencoder of STL10 with Keras
+### Technologies Used
+- Framework: Keras

+---

+## $\beta$-VAE with STL-10 Dataset

-This notebook explores the use of **$\beta$-Variational Autoencoders ($\beta$-VAEs)** for the **STL-10 dataset**.
-This dataset is designed for evaluating unsupervised and semi-supervised learning algorithms, offering 10 classes of `96x96` pixel images.
-Unlike similar datasets, STL-10 provides both labeled and unlabeled images, making it an excellent benchmark for exploring feature learning techniques in higher-resolution data.
+This notebook focuses on the application of $\beta$-VAEs to the STL-10 dataset.
+The STL-10 dataset is tailored for unsupervised and semi-supervised learning methods, featuring `96x96` pixel images across 10 classes.
+Unlike other similar datasets, STL-10 offers both labeled and unlabeled data, making it ideal for exploring feature learning techniques on higher-resolution images.

+### Technologies Used
+- Framework: Keras

+---

+For a more detailed understanding, each notebook includes extensive commentary and evaluation metrics to gauge the model's performance.
+Feel free to explore!